 - Forfeiting a sum of money to the court

 Failing to Appear in Court – What Happens if I Breach Bail?

-If you fail to appear in court or breach any of your bail conditions, there are many courses of action the police can take.
+If you fail to attend court or breach any of your bail conditions, there are many courses of action the police can take.